 As the name shows, the product life cycle is when a product is introduced in the market until it is removed.
 There are various product life cycle stages.

 The marketing and management professionals consider all the product life cycles to determine the packaging redesigns, advertising schedules, price points, expansion to new market products, and much more.

 The whole business plan revolves around the product life cycle, called product life cycle management.
 The primary purpose of this management is to know what stage a product is on and how much time is left till any new development pushes away the old product.

 After determining this, the marketing strategies of the products mount accordingly.

 The product life cycle is a continuous process.
 It goes through various stages, from the manufacturing and introduction of the product to the market to its decline or retirement.

-Here is a comprehensive article about everything you might need to know about the product life cycle.
-We will tell you how it works, its stages, optimizes a company’s business, the product life cycle in marketing, and its examples to understand it better.
+Here is a comprehensive article about everything you might need about the product life cycle.
+We will tell you how it works, its stages to optimize a company’s business, the product life cycle in marketing, and its examples to understand it better.

 You might not know it already, but products have life cycles like any living being.
 Before any physical product manufacturing, it all starts with an idea.

 The idea doesn’t go any further in a modern business before it has adequate underground research and development and has proven profitable and feasible.

 After proper research, the product is developed, marketed, and introduced into the market.
 Product development is a separate stage; the product does not come to the customer’s bucket.